Police investigating fatal house fire in Bel-Nor

-ST. LOUIS COUNTY – St. Louis County Police Crimes Against Persons Detectives are investigating a fatal house fire in the 300 block of Hatherly Drive in the city of Bel-Nor.
+ST. LOUIS COUNTY, Mo. – Detectives with the St. Louis County Police Crimes Against Persons are investigating a fatal house fire in the 3300 block of Hatherly Drive in the city of Bel-Nor.
 One man was killed in the fire.

 Regional Bomb and Arson Unit assume responsibility for the investigation.